AAAOUHM/SEMI-ACTIVE-SUSPENSION-CONTROL-DEVELOPMENT/README.md

 # Semi-Active Vibration Control of Seat Suspension using MR Damper

 This project focuses on the **semi-active vibration control of a seat suspension system** using a **Magneto-Rheological (MR) damper**.
-The work has been carried out for **UNO MINDA**, in collaboration with **IIT Madras**, with the aim of enhancing ride comfort and reducing vibration transmissibility in automotive seating systems.
+The work has been carried out for **UNO MINDA**, in collaboration with **IIT Madras**, with the aim of enhancing ride comfort and reducing vibration transmissibility in automotive seating systems.PLEASE LOAD ALL THE MATLAB FILES AND THEM RUN THE MAIN_SIMULATION_CODE.M FILE TO OBTAIN THE SIMULATION.

 ## Project Phases